esase/minikube-example/README.md

 6. Using namespaces we can logically group resources by their responsibility to avoid accidental rewriting some of them, for instance two teams may introduce a new deployment with the same name and overwrite  some of existing ones.
 And also we can limit some resources (CPU, RAM, Storage) per namespace.

+7. `Helm` it's a package manager for kuber, like yarn, composer, etc. The main idea here that people build their own yaml configuration with appropriate properties and docker images and publish them as packages.
+Like for example we could search for a package `helm search repo mongoDb`
+What else can the `Helm` do:
+    a.
+Release management - you can install any package into the cluster or even rollback it in case of a failure.
+(Helm keeps all the changes history) but it's deleted from the helm version 3.
+    b. it also can generate a current cluster configuration which could be lately used in a different cluster, like you could copy the `prod` env into the `dev` one.

+8. A `POD` it's like an abstraction layer (isolated virtual host) the smallest unit in the cluster which has it's own IP address and a running a docker container inside it